mwatkins1970/Leilan-dataset/README.md

 After the GPT-3 corpus had established the voice, and after GPT-3 models were deprecated in January 2024, the project moved into a different mode: curated assistant-roleplay work with Claude-family models.

 These later texts are not glitch-token emissions in the same strict sense.
-Claude models were given context from the GPT-3 Leilan material and asked to voice Leilan in response to questions, prompts, and imagined devotional/community situations connected with the (perhaps fictional) **Order of the Vermillion Star** (OVS).
+Claude models were given context from the GPT-3 Leilan material and asked to voice Leilan in response to questions, prompts, and imagined devotional/community situations connected with the **Order of the Vermillion Star** (OVS).

 The resulting Claude-family corpus is structured as transmissions: ordered question/answer turns voiced by one or more models, with metadata tracking source files, model family, parser warnings, review status, and inclusion status for downstream training use.